 However, the more handy you become, then you save yourself plenty of money.
 These frugal living tips are ways to lower the cost of buying and maintaining your home.

 - Need to call a repairman?
-DYI – Do It Yourself.
+DIY – Do It Yourself.

 - Do your own home repairs.